 Reichstag building is the seat of German Parliament (Bundestag) and it can be visited for free, only registration is required at least a day in advance online.
 Best to spend the afternoon or evening visiting the building with its famous glass dome, where I took the below picture at sunset.

-Hackescher Höfe is a complex of 8 interconnected courtyards, designed in Art Nouveau and filled with small boutiques and galleries.
-But also a cinema, a theater and a even a yoga studio.
+Hackescher Markt is one of Berlin’s oldest neighborhoods and Hackescher Höfe is a complex of 8 interconnected courtyards, designed in Art Nouveau and filled with small boutiques, galleries and even a theater and a cinema.

 In Bebelplatz you can admire Hedwig Cathedral and the Humboldt University, attend a concert at State Opera Unter den Linden, go the rooftop of the Hotel de Rome, or reach Berlin Dom and unique Museum Island – a must – even just for sightseeing.